-WHILE up in Alice Springs for Red CentreNATS earlier this month we were stunned to see a Street Machine cover car from 30 years ago – the June/July 1985 issue to be exact- on show and in remarkable condition for its age.
+While we were up in Alice Springs for Red CentreNATS in 2015, we were stunned to see a Street Machine cover car from 30 years ago – the June/July 1985 issue to be exact- on show and in remarkable condition for its age.
 All the hallmarks of a cutting-edge 80s streeter are still there – candy paint, lashings of chrome, flared guards, seven-inch American Racer mags and a turbocharged red motor six.

 The car was built back in the day by owner Paul Falcone and his mate Joe Siskovic, but has been owned since 2012 by Jim and Judy Dowling of Tennant Creek in the Northern Territory.
 The car had previously spent some years up on the NSW Mid North Coast, before making its way to South Australia, which is where Jim found it, via eBay.
 “I wasn’t aware of the car’s history when I first saw it,” says Jim.
 “It just caught my eye and I grabbed it.”